-C&FS does not provide transportation to and from its program except to meet individualized needs for playgroup opportunities.
+C&FS does not provide transportation to and from its programs.
+Some school districts may offer transportation to KVCAP partner preschool sites.
 In certain instances, travel stipends may be available for parents to support transporting a child to and from Early/Head Start services.
 We will work with parents to find community resources to help with transportation challenges.